-We’ve established what a merchant account is, so let’s move on to payment gateways.
+We’ve established what an online merchant account is, so let’s move on to payment gateways.

-While a merchant account is the account into which your payment processor sends your customers’ payments before they are transferred to your business bank account, a payment gateway connects your online store to your payment processor, facilitating your customers’ online transactions.
+While a merchant account is where your payment processor sends your customers’ payments before they are transferred to your business bank account, a payment gateway connects your online store to your payment processor, facilitating your customers’ online transactions.

 PCI Compliance With Online Merchant Accounts

 PCI compliance safety practices are essential for merchants.
 If your website merchant account provider deems you to be PCI non-compliant, you’ll face a PCI non-compliance fee of around $30 per month until your account is compliant.
 And if your non-compliance results in a data breach, you can be fined anywhere from $5,000 to $500,000!